Artifact was established in 2001 by David Grabias and Anne Edgar to create work that celebrates the diversity of the human spirit.

-Artifact’s directors, cinematographers, editors, and producers are among the most respected in the field, having garnered Academy Awards and nominations, Emmy Awards and nominations, Geminis, and support and awards from scores of film festivals and institutions including the Sundance Film Festival, The Tribeca Film Festival, The Sarasota Film Festival, The California Council for the Humanities, and the Museum of Modern Art in New York.
+Artifact's collective of directors, cinematographers, editors, producers, designers, and artists are among the most respected in the field, having garnered Academy Awards and nominations, Emmy Awards and nominations, Clios, Geminis, and awards from scores of film festivals and institutions including the Sundance Film Festival, The Tribeca Film Festival, The California Council for the Humanities, and the Museum of Modern Art in New York.

 A feature-length documentary film for PBS.
 When a Vietnam War refugee who has grown up in America is solicited by a self-proclaimed arms dealer, he finds himself drawn into a dangerous game of politics and intrigue that could end with a life sentence in prison for him and the beloved leaders of his community.